 Access Control

 Access control in Spectral has two interlocking layers.
-The role + scope model defines who can do what across workspaces.
+The role + scope model defines who can do what across domains.
 The multi-tenancy isolation model — Postgres RLS keyed on session variables — defines what data each authenticated request can see.
 Both layers enforce at the API boundary; downstream code (workers, agents, projections) inherits the same guarantees by running under the same session-variable protocol.

-Roles exist at two levels: account-level and workspace-level.
+Roles exist at two levels: org-level and domain-level, per ADR-086 D1/D2/D5.

-Account-Level Roles
+Org-Level Roles

-Section titled “Account-Level Roles”| Role | Scopes | Description |
+Section titled “Org-Level Roles”| Role | Scopes | Description |

 |---|---|---|

-| owner | admin:account + all workspace scopes implicitly | Account owner.
+| owner | admin:org + all domain scopes implicitly | Org owner.
 Manages users, billing, global settings.
-Has implicit admin-level access across all workspaces without needing per-workspace assignment. |
+Has implicit admin-level access across all domains in the org without needing per-domain assignment. |

-Workspace-Level Roles
+Domain-Level Roles

-Section titled “Workspace-Level Roles”| Role | Scopes | Description |
+Section titled “Domain-Level Roles”| Role | Scopes | Description |

 |---|---|---|

-| contributor | read:workspace, write:workspace, read:agents | Does the work — configures agents, reviews recommendations, iterates on the system. |
+| contributor | read:domain, write:domain, read:actions | Does the work — configures action context, reviews rule candidates, iterates on the domain’s world model. |

-| observer | read:workspace | Views change sets, explainability summaries, metrics, and optimization history.
+| observer | read:domain | Views decisions, audit-chain entries, System Card, and version history.
 Designed for leadership visibility and stakeholders. |

 Programmatic Access